Rashtriya Swayamsevak Sangh: Founding

 Two years into the life of the organisation, in 1927, Hedgewar organised an "Officers' Training Camp" with the objective of forming a corps of key workers, whom he called pracharaks (full-time functionaries or "propagators").
 He asked the volunteers to first become "sadhus" (ascetics), renouncing professional and family lives, and dedicating their lives to the cause of the RSS.
 Hedgewar is believed to have embraced the doctrine of renunciation after it had been reinterpreted by nationalists such as Aurobindo.
 The tradition of renunciation gave the RSS the character of a 'Hindu sect'.
-Developing a network of shakhas (branches) was the main preoccupation for Hedgewar throughout his career as the RSS chief.
+Developing a network of shakhas (branches) was the main preoccupation for Hedgewar throughout his career as the RSS supreme leader.
 The first pracharaks were responsible for establishing as many shakhas as possible, first in Nagpur, then across the Maharashtra region, and eventually throughout the rest of India.
 P. B. Dani was sent to establish a shakha at the Benaras Hindu University; other universities were similarly targeted to recruit new followers among the student population.
 Three pracharaks went to Punjab: Appaji Joshi to Sialkot, Moreshwar Munje to the DAV College in Rawalpindi and Raja Bhau Paturkar to the DAV College in Lahore.
-In 1940, Madhavrao Muley was appointed as the prant pracharak (regional head) for Punjab in Lahore.